jwalsh370/EmberJS/README.md

 # tech-helper

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of the Tech Helper application.
+This application will allow users to post questions and receive answers on tech related issues and events.
-A short introduction of this app could easily go here.

 ## Prerequisites